Ministry of Transport and Communications (Lithuania): Ministers

 The Minister of Transport and Communications (Susisiekimo ministras) is a member of the executive branch of the Government of Lithuania.
-The current incumbent is Eugenijus Sabutis who took office on 12 December 2024.
+The current incumbent is Juras Taminskas who took office on 25 September 2025.

-The Minister of Transport and Communications of Lithuania is responsible for overseeing the development, maintenance, and efficiency of the country’s transportation infrastructure, including roads, rail, air, and maritime systems.
+The Minister of Transport and Communications of Lithuania is responsible for overseeing the development, maintenance, and efficiency of the country's transportation infrastructure, including roads, rail, air, and maritime systems.
 This role involves formulating policies that regulate transportation, enhance mobility, and promote environmental sustainability.
 The Minister also leads efforts to advance digital communication networks and telecommunications services, ensuring the country is equipped with modern and accessible digital infrastructure.
 Additionally, the Minister is tasked with ensuring the safety of transportation networks, implementing safety regulations, and responding to any transport-related incidents.
 The Minister represents Lithuania in international transport matters, fostering cooperation with other countries and organizations, and coordinates cross-border infrastructure projects.
 Furthermore, the Minister plays a key role in drafting legislation and regulations related to transport and communication sectors, aligning them with both national and European Union standards.
 Finally, the Minister supports initiatives aimed at improving public transportation and alternative mobility solutions, contributing to reduced congestion and increased accessibility.